Two New Chicago Police Officers Save Little Boy's Life

 “We heard screaming, but we thought it was just them playing,” said Sebastian’s uncle Angel Cabrera.

-Early Sunday night 8-year-old Sebastian Ruiz was playing with his cousins and cut his arm on the top of a chain link fence.
+Early Sunday night 8-year-old Sebastian Diaz was playing with his cousins and cut his arm on the top of a chain link fence.

 “It was blood in front of the house,” said Cabrera.
 “It was all over the place.
 We were just shocked out of it.”